 In 2008, Marvel was on the ropes, or at least the movie-making part of the business was.

 Just look at the last eight movies featuring Marvel characters released before April 2008:Blade Trinity, Elektra, Man-Thing, Fantastic Four, X-Men: The Last Stand, Ghost Rider, Spider-Man 3 and Fantastic Four: Rise of the Silver Surfer.
-While some of the movies were somewhat successful (some completely bombed), all received negative reviews and the brand was clearly damaged.
+Average Rotten Tomatoes score of those eight movies: 33 percent (which, by the way, is terrible).

-Then, the impossible happened: the movie was a raging success.
+Then, the impossible happened: the movie was a raging success, with it earning a 93 percent rating on Rotten Tomatoes and more than half-a-billion dollars.
 Why?
-Sure, there were all the special effects and the pretty girls and all that, but those last eight movies had that too.
+Sure, there were all the special effects and the pretty girls and all that, but the past eight Marvel movies had that too.

 The difference was Robert Downey, Jr., who was cast in the lead role of Tony Stark, aka Iron Man.
 Critics and moviegoers agreed: he carried the film.

 “At the end of the day it’s Robert Downey Jr. who powers the lift-off separating this from most other superhero movies,” Robert Ebert wrote in his review of the film.

 There is a misnomer that every movie Marvel Studios released after Iron Man was a smash hit.
 The fact is Marvel Studios discovered a pretty simple formula: release a movie without Downey, and it would make less than half-a-billion dollars.
 Release a movie starring Downey, and it would make more than $500 million.

 After Iron Man, Marvel Studios released The Incredible Hulk, which earned a 67 percent rating from Rotten Tomatoes and $263 million.
 Then, it went back to Downey in Iron Man 2, which made $623 million and earned a 73 percent rating from Rotten Tomatoes.